Mid Island Tai Chi Club

 For students who have plateaued in their Tai Chi practice or who are keen to advance their moving meditation practice, Mid Island Tai Chi Club also provides many opportunities for continued growth and refinement through nuanced quality instruction.

-For those who are brand new to Tai Chi, there are options to register for the “Introduction to Tai Chi” class (first 17 moves/7 or 8 weeks) or the “Long Form Intensive Tai Chi” (complete 108 moves/20 weeks) classes at Beban Park Social Centre in Nanaimo throughout the year.
+For those who are brand new to Tai Chi, there are options to register for the “Introduction to Tai Chi” class (first 17 moves/7 or 8 weeks) or the “Long Form Intensive Tai Chi” (complete 108 moves/17 to 20 weeks) classes at Beban Social Centre in Nanaimo throughout the year.
 Registration is through Nanaimo Parks and Recreation at affordable fees.
 Following these classes, students are encouraged to continue their practice at any of our by donation classes.

 The atmosphere at our classes is relaxed and comfortable, and inclusive.
 Members are also invited to participate in community activities including public Tai Chi demos, World Tai Chi & Qigong Day, Chinese New Year and year-end lunches, and club meetings.